Where Wooden Boat People can get together.

 This can be particularly so for back yard builders.

-Yet thankfully there are many wooden boat enthusiasts.
+Thankfully there are also many wooden boat enthusiasts.

 There are even some professionals building wooden boats.